refraction-ray/wos-statistics/README.md

 qd = construct_search(AI="D-3202-2011", PY="2014-2018") # construct the query for papers
 wq = WosQuery(querydict=qd) # create the crawler object based on the query loop = asyncio.get_event_loop()
-task = asyncio.ensure_future(wq.main(path="data.json")) # use main function of the object to download paper metadata and save them in the path loop.run_until_complete(task) # here we go
+task = asyncio.ensure_future(wq.main(path="data")) # use main function of the object to download paper metadata and save them in the path loop.run_until_complete(task) # here we go

 # analyse data